elastic/kibana-plugin-helpers/README.md

 [![Apache License](https://img.shields.io/badge/license-apache_2.0-a9215a.svg)](https://raw.githubusercontent.com/elastic/kibana-plugin-helpers/master/LICENSE)
 [![CircleCI](https://img.shields.io/circleci/project/github/elastic/kibana-plugin-helpers.svg)](https://circleci.com/gh/elastic/kibana-plugin-helpers/tree/master)

+## Note: the default branch on this repo is 7.x since the changes in master have moved to the kibana project

 Just some helpers for kibana plugin devs.

 This simple CLI has several tasks that plugin devs can run from to easily debug, test, or package kibana plugins.